Sticksword/machine-learning-dump/ml-step-by-step.md

   df_cleaned = df_cleaned[df_cleaned['odometer'] < 899999.00]df_cleaned.describe().apply(lambda s: s.apply(lambda x: format(x, 'f')))
   ```

+### data distributions

+The features in the dataset should conform to the statistical assumptions of the models.
+ie. Many models implemented in Sklearn might perform poorly if the numeric features do not more or less follow a standard Gaussian (normal) distribution.
+Except for tree-based models, the objective function of Sklearn algorithms assumes the features follow a normal distribution.

+So we should standardize (0 mean and variance of 1) and also log transform skewed features

 * handling null values
   * count null for columns: `df.isna().sum()`
   * Delete rows with missing data: `df_cleaned = df_cleaned.dropna(axis=0)`
   * Mean/Median/Mode imputation
     * use median when there are a number of outliers that positively or negatively skew the data.
+    * will decrease variance of the feature
+  * randomly sample as imputation
   * Assigning a unique value
   * Predicting the missing values
   * Using an algorithm which supports missing values, like random forests
   * [good example comparing how you would imput using mean, median, most frequent, and a constant value](https://machinelearningmastery.com/statistical-imputation-for-missing-values-in-machine-learning/)
   * Mean imputation is generally bad practice because it doesn’t take into account feature correlation.
 For example, imagine we have a table showing age and fitness score and imagine that an eighty-year-old has a missing fitness score.
 If we took the average fitness score from an age range of 15 to 80, then the eighty-year-old will appear to have a much higher fitness score that he actually should.
   * Second, mean imputation reduces the variance of the data and increases bias in our data.
 This leads to a less accurate model and a narrower confidence interval due to a smaller variance.
+  * for categorical features, can use most frequent imputation - do not use when a lot of missing values b/c it will distort the relationship of the most frequent categories with dependent variables
+    * we can add another variable to capture that it was missing, but then it's adding more variables
 * removing duplicates

 ## visualizing the data & looking for relationships